OrchardCMS/OrchardDoc/Documentation/Documentation-style-guidelines.markdown

 In the right sidebar of each topic, you will find a link to the document on Github.

 ![The Edit Button](../Attachments/Documentation-style-guidelines/TheEditButton.PNG)

+## Contributing Larger Changes And Topics

+We recommend the use of [TortoiseGit](http://code.google.com/p/tortoisegit/downloads/list) to clone the documentation locally.
+This will give you a local copy of the documentation site, that you can run from WebMatrix or Visual Studio.